synesthesia/site2019/content/post/2020/2020-04-02-covid-datajournalism-1/index.md

 As a London resident I think it will be interesting to dig into the [data provided by the UK Government down to Local Authority level](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14).

-## And why...?

-In the video embedded in this tweet John Burn-Murdoch explains why log scales, why absolute numbers etc...

-{{< tweet 1244519429825802240 >}}